Closer – Joy Division (1980)

-Joy Division’s Closer is listed at No. 16 on the 2018 version of Rolling Stone‘s Top 100 Albums of the 1980s, so I knew I had to come across it sooner or later.
-The experiment began anew, with me listening to the album and searching for what made it a classic.
-As part of my research, I watched Control, a 2007 biopic centered on Ian Curtis, the lead singer of Joy Division.
+Joy Division’s Closer is listed at No. 16 on the 2018 version of Rolling Stone‘s Top 100 Albums of the 1980s.
+I had never been a big Joy Division fan, but I was curious.
+As part of my research for this review, I watched Control, a 2007 biopic centered on Ian Curtis, the lead singer of Joy Division.

 I watched as Sam Riley mimicked Curtis’ on-stage antics.
 He was, in essence, Ian Curtis, an eerie spot-on portrayal that bordered between utter exhaustion and despondency to pure out-of-control mania.
 I suddenly saw in Riley’s performance the demons that haunted Curtis.
 He found solace in the minimalist music the band played closing his eyes as if to get ready for the barrage, started singing in an unintelligible growl, and then let the demons show themselves as he danced wildly on stage.